Special Warranty Deed Texas

 Special Warranty Deeds are commonly used when property owners are divorcing or are divorced.

 Good to know: In a divorce situation, it is recommended that you get a Special Warranty Deed signed as soon as possible.
-After the divorce, it may be difficult or impossible to get a deed signed by an ex-spouse.
+After the divorce, it may become difficult or impossible to get a deed signed by an ex-spouse.

 If necessary, you can email the Special Warranty Deed to be signed anywhere, including another state or another country.
 The document can be emailed, printed, and signed in front of any notary anywhere.